 UPDATE: As of October 8th, 2021, the Department of Labor is no longer accepting new or un-submitted applications for the Excluded Workers Fund.
 For more information visit this link.

-You may have heard about the New Yorkers who went on hunger strike for more than 20 days to push state leaders to create a Excluded Workers Fund for undocumented immigrants.
+Back in March, New Yorkers went on hunger strike for more than 20 days to push state leaders to create the Excluded Workers Fund (EWF) for undocumented immigrants.
+They were successful.

-The $2.1 billion Excluded Workers Fund will provide relief similar to unemployment benefit payments to undocumented immigrants and other workers with nontraditional jobs that kept them from receiving government help for the past year.
+The EWF was passed on April 8th as a historic $2.1 billion fund provides relief similar to unemployment benefit payments to undocumented immigrants and other workers with nontraditional jobs that kept them from receiving government help for the past year.

 Who is eligible for the Excluded Workers Fund?

-Note: You can qualify for both the Excluded Workers Fund and the state’s newly created rent relief program.
+Note: You can qualify for both the Excluded Workers Fund and the state’s rent relief program.